-Thinking about visiting Korea in October but not sure where to go, what to do, and what sights to see in this amazing autumn month?
-Then read this guide to October in Korea and discover where to see autumn foliage, how to join exciting festivals, what delicious foods you can try, and lots more.
+Thinking about visiting Korea in October and want to know where to go, what to do, and what events to see in this amazing autumn month?
+This guide to October in Korea will show you where to see fall foliage, which fun festivals and events are on, delicious foods to try, and lots more.
+Discover the beauty that Korea has to offer in this most breathtaking of autumn months.

 October is a wonderful time to visit Korea.
 The weather is warm and sunny, there are lots of fresh foods waiting to be eaten, a wide range of festivals (both traditional and modern), and nature is dressing up in golds, reds, and oranges for one last show before winter sets in.